Low-rank approximation

-In mathematics, low-rank approximation is a minimization problem, in which the cost function measures the fit between a given matrix (the data) and an approximating matrix (the optimization variable), subject to a constraint that the approximating matrix has reduced rank.
+In mathematics, low-rank approximation refers to the process of approximating a given matrix by a matrix of lower rank.
+More precisely, it is a minimization problem, in which the cost function measures the fit between a given matrix (the data) and an approximating matrix (the optimization variable), subject to a constraint that the approximating matrix has reduced rank.
 The problem is used for mathematical modeling and data compression.
 The rank constraint is related to a constraint on the complexity of a model that fits the data.
 In applications, often there are other constraints on the approximating matrix apart from the rank constraint, e.g., non-negativity and Hankel structure.